-Daily Dispatch Margin and Renewable Generation Forecast
+Dispatchable Generation and Renewable Generation Forecast

-The outlook for the Daily Dispatch Margin (green) and the renewable energy generation forecast is shown below.
+The capacity provided by market-based dispatchable generation (green) and renewable energy (blue) is shown in relation to the demand and operating margin required to avoid a System Alert.
 The renewable generation forecast comprises grid-scale solar and wind energy.
 The probable low renewable generation between 09:00 and 21:00 (when peak system demand occurs) is shown in dark blue.
-The average forecast renewable generation between 09:00 and 21:00 is shown in light blue.
-The renewable generation forecast is shown for four days ahead.
-If the Daily Dispatch Margin combined with renewable generation is below the operating margin (approximately 450 MW), support via trades and flows on interconnectors between Ireland and Great Britain or Northern Ireland is required to avoid a System Alert.
+The lowest average forecast renewable generation between 09:00 and 21:00 and 21:00 and 21:00 is shown in light blue.
+The available renewable generation forecast is shown for five days ahead.

+If the outlook with non-market and renewable generation is below the required operating margin (approximately 500 MW), support via trades and flows on interconnectors between Ireland and Great Britain or Northern Ireland may be required to avoid a System Alert.

-When a negative dispatch margin coincides with a low renewable generation forecast, the net renewable generation value may appear below the zero axis (low forecast: •, average forecast: •).
-It should be noted that the Daily Dispatch Margin and renewable generation forecast are highly variable.
+It should be noted that the dispatchable generation outlook and renewable generation forecast are highly variable.
 The outlook is based on estimates and is therefore subject to rapid changes.

-Temporary Emergency Generation
+Non-Market Generation: Temporary Emergency Generation

-Temporary Emergency Generation (TEG) may be included by the System Operator in system margin calculations when the power system would otherwise enter a system Alert State or Emergency State and dispatched where it is evident that market-based measures alone are not sufficient to prevent a further deterioration of the electricity supply situation.
-The impact of available TEG on the Daily Dispatch Margin and system outlook is shown below.
+Temporary Emergency Generation (TEG) may be included by the System Operator in system margin calculations in real time when the power system would otherwise enter a system Alert State or Emergency State.
+These may be dispatched where it is evident that market-based measures alone are not sufficient to prevent a further deterioration of the electricity supply situation.
+The impact of available TEG on the system outlook is shown below.